shloksri/health-app-appwrite/README.md

 This is a Full stack web application.
 Here is the link - https://health-app-appwrite.vercel.app/

-- Frontend - React JS
+- React for designing the frontend
-- Backend - Appwrite
+- Pink Design by Appwrite for styling
-- Hosting - Vercel
-- OAuth - Google
+- Google for OAuth provider
+- Mailgun - configured custom domain mg.shloksri.com to send emails to any user
+- Amazon Route53 for configuring the DNS records
+- Vercel for deployment to Production

 All Appwrite services used :
 - __Pink Design by Appwrite__ - The website is designed using the pink-design by appwrite.
 Most of the css classes used are the default ones present in the design.
 All components
 - __Auth__ - For allowing users to automatically sign-up/log-in using their Google account.
 Currently, my project supports only Google as the OAuth2 Provider
 - __Databases__ - To store the moods/journals entered by the user.
 When the user logs in, they will be able to see their previous entered journals and view their details.
+- __Functions__ for updating databases and trigger emails on the event of new user registration, thus utilising __Messaging__ feature as well.
+- __Messaging__ - To send emails to the user when they register for the first time.

 ## Project Repo
 _Share a public repo link of your project_